 In addition to serving the local and global communities, there are a number of ways to get involved in the ministries at Westminster.
 See below for descriptions of committees and ministries where you can share your gifts within the church.

-Assimilation Committee: Helps members become more involved in the life of the church, coordinates with Inquirers’ Class, hosts new member dinners, and contacts visitors and new members.
+Connections Committee: Helps members get to better know and become more involved in the life of the church, coordinates with new members’ Class, hosts new member dinners, and contacts visitors and new members.

 - Child & Youth Christian Education Committee: Designs, supports, and encourages Christian Education efforts for children, youth, and intergenerational groups.